richardrigutins/vscode-csharp-shortcuts/README.md

 # C# Shortcuts
 A VS Code extension that adds shortcuts for common operations for C# projects.

+## Requirements

+This extension requires the dotnet CLI to be installed.

 ## Features
 This extensions adds the following shortcuts to the contextual menu for .csproj files:
 - _Add project references_: visually add or remove references to other projects